Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Results

 In Fig. \ref{fig:EOS_pQCD}, we plot the entire EOS set employed in this work and compare with constraints derived from perturbative Quantum Chromodynamics (pQCD) at baryon densities of \(5 n_s\) and \(8 n_s\), with \(n_s=0.16 \, \text{fm}^{-3}\).
 The plot is divided into two panels, representing two different renormalization scales, (X = 1) and (X = 4), for the pQCD constraints.
 The left panel focuses on the renormalization scale (X = 1) of the pQCD constraints, with the green patch indicating the energy densities and pressure points for each EOS at the respective baryon densities that are in agreement with the pQCD constraints.
 All the EOS in our set meet the requirements set by pQCD results up to 8$n_s$ and a renormalization scale of 4.
 However, the central density for maximum-mass NS for all the EOS in our set is below 7$n_s$.

-In Fig. \ref{fig:corner_spectral}, we present a corner plot showing the distribution of the spectral parameters for our set of $\sim 9$K RMF EOS.
+In Fig. \ref{fig:corner_spectral}, we present a corner plot showing the distribution of the spectral parameters for our set of EOS.
 This visual representation is essential to understand the statistical properties and correlations among the parameters.
 The diagonal plots contain representations of the marginalized 1D distribution of individual parameters, while the off-diagonal plots illustrate the 2D distribution for pairs of parameters, giving insight into their mutual relationships.
-The value of median of each spectral parameter along with error bars are labeled on the respective diagonal plots, here the dashed vertical lines mark the limits of the errors.
+The median value of each spectral parameter along with error is shown as a label on the corresponding diagonal plot and the dashed vertical lines mark the limits of the 68$\%$ confidence interval of the parameter.
 The color gradient, which changes from dark to light blue in the 2D graphs, symbolizes the confidence intervals: 1$\sigma$, 2$\sigma$, and 3$\sigma$.
 The elliptical shapes observed in the 2D plots indicate strong correlations among the parameters.
 If the shape approaches a circle, it signifies a weak correlation between the given parameter pair.

 An interesting observation from the figure is that most of the $\gamma_i$ parameters show strong correlations with their subsequent $\gamma_{i+1}$ parameters.
-This trend is expected; to ensure a smooth EOS an increase in a particular $\gamma$ must be related to the previous one.
+This trend is expected; to ensure a smooth EOS, an increase in a particular $\gamma$ must be related to the previous one.
 This aspect of parameter correlation is essential for maintaining a coherent and smooth representation of the EOS, thus confirming the effectiveness of the spectral decomposition format in capturing the essential characteristics of the dense matter EOS.